ThePrez/FOCUS2020-Workshop/EXERCISE_2.md

 ```
 ./create_trigger.py
 ```
+Note that the script will show you the SQL used, for your educational purposes

 #### 5. Build and deploy your camel route
 Refer to [these steps](camel/) (open in a new browser tab and perform steps in a new SSH session) to build and deploy your camel route.